LeafRTP-Pro v3.2.0

 Free LeafRTPLeafRTP-Pro

-Folia (Region Scheduler + off-tick pre-filter, no 1-tick stalls)NoYes
+Folia (tuned Region Scheduler + off-tick pre-filter, no 1-tick stalls)BasicTuned

 Multi-server / proxy (Velocity)NoYes